hackinhukk/UDCLogsAnalysis/README.md

 and press enter.
 The answer should appear on your bash terminal output.
 An example file of what the output should look like is found in the output.txt file.

+NOTE: There are no views that you need to setup before running the queries.

 ### And coding style tests